montera34/pageonex/README.md

 Collaborators
 -------------

 The project has many collaborators.
 The coders have been/are [Ahmd Refat](https://github.com/ahmdrefat), [Edward L Platt](https://github.com/elplatt), [Rahul Bhargava](https://github.com/rahulbot), [Rafael Porres](https://github.com/rporres) and [Pablo Rey Mazón](https://github.com/numeroteca).
-Sasha Costanza-Chock is giving advice and support from the Center for Civic Media; [Alfonso Sánchez Uzábal](http://skotperez.net/) is providing tecnical support and [Montera34](http://montera34.com/) the server.
+Sasha Costanza-Chock is giving advice and support from the Center for Civic Media; [Alfonso Sánchez Uzábal](http://skotperez.net/) is providing technical support and [Montera34](http://montera34.com/) the server.
 Thanks to Jeff Warren for his advice and Rogelio López for his testing.

 Join the project